In 2022/23 135 workers were killed in work-related accidents in (RIDDOR) and most of these occurred in hazardous jobs in the following 5 industries:

 • Hazard: Lifting and moving heavy objects

-Manual handling heavy loads can result in musculoskeletal injuries such as strains, sprains, and back injuries.
+Manual handling of heavy loads can result in musculoskeletal injuries such as strains, sprains, and back injuries.

 • How to control the risk